 You can find out more about Pixies at Melissa’s Produce, and here’s a list of locations where you can find them.

-Enjoy every last sweet, fresh bite of this Ojai Pixie, Citrus No-Bake Cheesecake.
-They will surely become one of your favorite tangerine recipes.
+Enjoy every last sweet, fresh bite of this No-Bake Ojai Pixie Tangerine Cheesecake.

 While delectable on their own, tangerine recipes are also lovely -- particularly this rich and creamy, citrus no-bake cheesecake with a short bread cookie crust.